 (3) If there is a delay in obtaining information requested by the Director, he or she may extend the period within which a decision must be made under subsection (1).

-(4) If the Director decides to accept a complaint in whole or in part and if, in the Director’s opinion, the complaint is suitable for conciliation, the Director must without delay refer it for conciliation.
+(4) If the Director decides to accept a complaint in whole or in part, the Director must then —

+(a) attempt to settle it in accordance with Division 3A; or

+(b) refer it for conciliation under Division 3 if the Director is of the opinion it is suitable to be dealt with under that Division; or

+(c) investigate it if the Director is of the opinion that —

+(i) it is not suitable to be dealt with under either Division 3A or 3; and

+(ii) an investigation is warranted, taking into account the likely costs and benefits of the investigation.

 [(5) deleted]

+(6) If the Director decides —

+(a) to reject a complaint; or

+(b) that a complaint is not suitable to be dealt with under either Division 3A or 3 and does not warrant investigating,

-(6) If the Director decides to reject a complaint, the Director must notify the person who made the complaint of the rejection.
+the Director must, in writing, advise the person who made the complaint of the decision and that the Director will take no further action on the complaint.

+(7) While performing functions under this section in relation to a complaint, the Director must not try to settle the complaint.

 [Section 34 amended by No. 35 of 2010 s.
-83(1) and (4).]
+83(1) and (4); No. 33 of 2010 s.
+16 (as amended by No. 35 of 2010 s.
+83(3)).]

 35. Notice to provider and others